-Issues with wireless connectivity have been resolved.
-If you continue to experience any problems with services, please contact KU IT Customer Service Center at 864-8080.
+Issues with Blackboard have been resolved.
+If you continue to experience any problems with Blackboard services, please contact KU IT Customer Service Center at 864-8080.

 So, you were awarded a grant to conduct research overseas, or you have decided to spend your junior year abroad.
 Congratulations!

 Most of us assume the internet equipment from our internet service provider (ISP) is secured and safe to use.
 This is not always the case.
 Many ISP-provided routers come only with the most basic of protections installed.

 Nearly 7 million digital records are stolen every day, according to IT security firm Gemalto.
 That’s about 300,000 per hour, or 81 every second.
 That means this month, hackers will steal roughly 217,000,000 records.
 Is your information safe?